Jaimilit/beyond-the-barbell/README.md

 Users can leave a review about personal trainers.

 CRUD
 * Create: Any user can write a review about a personal trainer.
-This is because oftentimes personal trainers work at more than one facility, so I wanted to leave it open because maybe the user knows a personal trainer previously or through other means.
 All users who are logged in can write a review.
 * Read: All users can read the reviews about personal trainers.
 * Update: Any user who is logged in can update their own review.
 * Delete: Any user who is logged in can delete only reviews they've written.